DataKind-BLR/karnataka-learning-patnership/README.md

 2. Data Analysis and Insights.
 Exploring how the data can be combined at different levels and how each school/gram panchayat/block/district can be compared.
    Insights related to performance of schools/students

-3. Exploration of feasible performance indicators to predict performance of schools, based on the data provided.
+3. Exploration of feasible performance indicators to predict performance of schools/blocks, based on the data provided.